KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+*All completed stories so far has pass their acceptance testing, however there are some unexpected behavior that occur with some of the stories that implement the UIs.
+The main issue was that when using a service to verify login, it doesn't always update the page with a success message.
+It hangs on the loading message even though it got a valid response.
+There is an issue with the way the subscribe method is used on observable object.
+A temporary solution was made, but a more permanent soulution need to be implemented.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage